The Weighted $L^p$ Minkowski Problem: Isoperimetric Inequalities

 and the extremal sets are precisely dilates of $B_2^n$.

-We hope we have provided ample evidence for examples for Corollary~\ref{cor:small_mass}.
+We hope we have provided ample examples illustrating Theorem~\ref{t:small_mass_best}.
 We wrap up with discussing Cheeger constants.
 We say that a probability measure $\mu$ satisfies an isoperimetric inequality of Cheeger-type if there exists a constant $c$ such that

-i.e. $c$ satisfies
+i.e., $c$ satisfies

 The largest constant $c$ where \eqref{eq:cheeger} holds is called the isoperimetric, or Cheeger, constant of $\mu$, and this will be denoted as: $Is(\mu)=\inf \frac{\mu^+(\partial A)}{\min\{\mu(A),1-\mu(A)\}},$ where the infimum runs over all open sets with smooth boundary such that $\mu(A)\in (0,1)$.